 Sometimes I just shake my head and laugh.
 At myself.
-I think yesterday the good Lord may have had a little chuckle at me too.
+I think yesterday the good Lord may have had a little chuckle too.

 Because I have this uncanny knack for acting as if doing big, grand things are no big deal.
-As if– my latest grandiose conception- adopting siblings is no big deal.
-As if we could pull off a 50% increase in our family size like we pull off hosting a birthday party.
+As if–my latest grandiose conception–adopting teen siblings is no big deal.
+As if we could pull that off like we pull off hosting a birthday party.

 Big And Small Things, Upside-Down